 Learn more about why Atlanta needs a new training center, including what will and won’t be there, and current plans for buildings, greenspace, and training curricula.

 Learn more about why this site was chosen, the history of the area, and previous land uses.

 A community-led initiative to turn the current city jail into a Center for Equity, realized through Mayor Keisha Lance Bottoms’ transformational vision.
 It holds the potential to be a national model in the US, providing increased resources, wellness, and healing for the community.

-Learn how our community is involved in shaping the plans for the Training Center, public safety training curricula, parks, green space, sustainability and the Atlanta Prison Farm Site.
+Learn about community involvement in shaping plans for the training center, public safety training curricula, green space, sustainability, and memorializing previous uses of the land.